datastax/dsbulk/manual/settings.md

 #### -reportRate,<br />--monitoring.reportRate<br />--dsbulk.monitoring.reportRate _&lt;string&gt;_

 The report interval.
-DSBulk will print useful metrics about the ongoing operation at this rate.
-Durations lesser than one second will be rounded up to 1 second.
+DSBulk will print useful metrics about the ongoing operation at this rate; for example, if this value is set to 10 seconds, then DSBulk will print metrics every ten seconds.
+Valid values: any value specified in [HOCON duration syntax](https://github.com/lightbend/config/blob/master/HOCON.md#duration-format), but durations lesser than one second will be rounded up to 1 second.

 Default: **"5 seconds"**.